Plasma Exchange (Plasmapheresis Treatment)

 Other things to know

-Plasma exchange can affect the levels of drugs in your body.
+Plasma exchange can affect the levels of some drugs in your body.
 Talk to your doctor about your current drug regimen and what changes you may need to take before or after the procedure.9,10

 An IV catheter will need to be placed in your arm or neck.
 You may have discomfort or bruising at the insertion site.
 You may be instructed to keep your arm propped on a pillow during the procedure.
 You may have to squeeze and release your fist (pump your fist) to help promote blood flow.9